- Support CASB

 Diane Butrus, CSci’85, is chief operating officer of Diba Imports, a footwear distributor.
 She is from the St. Louis area and lives there now.
-While at Missouri S&T, she played for the Lady Miners softball team and was a founding member of the Academy of Minor Athletics.
+A founding member of the S&T Academy of Miner Athletics, she played for the Lady Miner softball team as a student.
 Diane has served on the board of her condominium association for over three years, and was president for two of those years.
-She led the finance committee of Explore Transplant, a nonprofit committed to kidney transplant education.
+She led the finance committee of Explore Transplant, a nonprofit organization committed to kidney transplant education.
 She spends most of her free time bicycling, and participates in multiple charity rides a year.
 She drives a Tesla Model S and says she is “thrilled to hear Rolla is getting a supercharging station!”
-Diane lives with her girlfriend, Me’Shel Riedel, and occasionally Me’Shel’s son Alex, who is a freshman at Washington University studying architecture.
+Diane lives with her girlfriend, Me’Shel Riedel, and occasionally Me’Shel’s son Alex, who is a freshman at Washington University in St. Louis studying architecture.

 Dr. Xiaoliang “Sean” Cheng

-Xiaoliang (Sean) Cheng, Chem’10, is a serial entrepreneur and adjunct professor of chemistry at Missouri S&T. He has helped found QL Tech, CZ Technologies, Neo-Leaf Technology, Clingnenomix, Wuhan Quality Life Technology, and partnered at a private angel investor venture that provides capital to early- and growth-stage life science companies.
+Xiaoliang “Sean” Cheng, PhD Chem’10, is a serial entrepreneur and adjunct professor of chemistry at Missouri S&T. He has helped found QL Tech, CZ Technologies, Neo-Leaf Technology, Clingnenomix and Wuhan Quality Life Technology and partnered at a private angel investor venture that provides capital to early- and growth-stage life science companies.
 Sean is from China and lives in Silicon Valley with his wife, Lin Zhu, IST’09.

-Steve Frey, Physics’86, is vice president of engineering and technology at Ocean Optics, Inc. He and his wife Michelle have lived in Orlando, Florida, since 1986.
-They met as undergraduate students at Bradley University and have two children, Lydia, 24, and Grant, 20.
-Lydia graduated with a degree in chemical engineering from Missouri S&T in 2014.
-Grant is currently attending Valencia Community College in Orlando, Florida, and wants to be a video game developer.
-Steve is an avid golfer and “beach bum,” and enjoys doing home improvement projects.
-He received an honorary professional degree from Missouri S&T in 2007.
+Steve Frey, MS Phys’86, is a senior leader at L3 Technologies in the Sensor Systems Group of Companies, where he directs the technology strategy and execution of programs for approximately 20 companies.
+He is a former vice president of engineering and technology at Ocean Optics Inc. Steve and his wife, Michelle, have lived in Orlando since 1986.
+They met as undergraduate students at Bradley University and have two children, Lydia, 25, and Grant, 21.
+Lydia earned a chemical engineering degree from Missouri S&T in 2014.
+Grant earned an associate of arts degree from Valencia Community College in Orlando and wants to be a video game developer.
+Steve is an avid golfer and “beach bum” and also enjoys home improvement projects.
+Missouri S&T presented Steve with an Award of Professional Distinction in physics in 2007.

 Dr. Larry Gragg

-Larry Gragg is curators’ teaching professor of history at Missouri S&T. A native of Nevada, Missouri, he joined the history and political science department in 1977 and was chair of the department from 2003 to 2015.
-He is the recipient of 11 campus Outstanding Teaching Awards, four campus Faculty Excellence Awards, the Missouri Governor’s Award for Excellence in Teaching, the University of Missouri System award for Excellence in Teaching, and the University of Missouri system's Thomas Jefferson Award.
-Larry has a Ph.D. in history from the University of Missouri.
+Larry Gragg is a Curators’ Distinguished Teaching Professor emeritus of history and political science at Missouri S&T. A native of Nevada, Missouri, he joined the history and political science department in 1977 and was chair of the department from 2003 to 2015.
+He is the recipient of 11 Outstanding Teaching Awards, four Faculty Excellence Awards, the Missouri Governor’s Award for Excellence in Teaching, the University of Missouri System President’s Award for Excellence in Teaching, and the University of Missouri System's Thomas Jefferson Award.
+Larry holds a Ph.D. in history from the University of Missouri.
 He and his wife, Doris, have one daughter, Julie.

 Michael A. Haynes